Teeth whitening strips – Common side effects and how to manage them.

-By far, the two most common side effects people experience when using whitening strips (like Crest Whitestrips®) are 1) Tooth sensitivity and 2) Gum irritation.
-This page outlines remedies for both of these complications.
+By far, the two most frequently experienced side effects encountered when using whitening strips (like Crest Whitestrips®) are:

-(Some people will notice uneven whitening, or white spot formation on their teeth following treatments.
-We discuss these issues on this page.)
+(Some people may notice uneven whitening or white spot formation on their teeth following treatments.
+We now discuss these issues on this page.)

-The lower portion of this page provides some basic guidelines you can use to minimize your risk of experiencing side effects, or get them under control more quickly once they have started to appear.
+Rather than just waiting for problems to develop, there are some basic guidelines you can implement that can help to minimize your risk of experiencing side effects altogether.
+Or, get them under control more quickly once they have started to appear.
+This section explains what to do.

 1) Tooth sensitivity.